Localization

 Here is an example of how to enable localization for a field:

-field will now be saved in the database as an object of all locales instead of
+With the above configuration, the title field will now be saved in the database as an object of all locales instead of a single string.

-property—even the more complex field types like array
+All field types with a name property support the localized property—even the more complex field types like arrays and blocks.

 Retrieving localized docs